 Dad and I were on a mission to pick up a little equipment in the Thermopolis area.
-While at it, we thought we'd do a little sight seeing.
+While at it, we thought we'd do a little sight seeing along the way.
 So we called Uncle Phil and hit the trail.

 The Owl Creek drainage, west of Thermop, was our region to explore.